-Homeless Veteran Johnny Bobbitt Jr. Will Receive All $400K From GoFundMe
+Homeless Veteran Johnny Bobbitt, Jr. Will Receive All $400,000 From GoFundMe

 The New York Times reports that in addition to the BMW, police also left the property with items in bags.
 Police executed a search warrant just a day after a hearing in which the couple’s lawyer was not able to show how the funds were spent.

-The Inquirer reports that GoFundMe released a statement Thursday saying that the crowdfunding platform will pay out the full amount of funds raised to Bobbitt.
+The Philadelphia Inquirer reports that GoFundMe released a statement Thursday saying that the crowdfunding platform will pay out the full amount of funds raised to Bobbitt.

 “Johnny will be made whole and we’re committing that he’ll get the balance of the funds that he has not yet received or benefited from.
 GoFundMe’s goal has always been to ensure Johnny gets support he deserves.
 We’ll continue to assist with the ongoing law enforcement investigation.”